Adarshajoshi/ThreadHouse/README.md

 **Natural Language Q&A:**
 ```
 Client: "Which customers should I target for Black Friday?"
-Engine: [builds context from database] → [sends to Llama] → answer in 0.5s
+Engine: [builds context from database] → [sends to Qwen] → answer in 0.5s
 ```

 ---